arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/verbal-learning-processes/how-conceptual-responses-are-acquired/necessary-condition-2-examples-which-illustrate-the-full-extent-of-the-generalisation.md

 ---
+grand_parent: 'Verbal learning processes '
+great_grand_parent: 'The conditions upon which learning depends '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Necessary condition 2.
-Examples which illustrate the full extent of the generalisation "
 nav_order: 2
-has_children: false
+parent: 'How conceptual responses are acquired '
+title: "Necessary condition 2.\_ Examples which illustrate the full extent of the\
+  \ generalisation "
 ---
 # Necessary condition 2.
 Examples which illustrate the full extent of the generalisation